TheEnigmaticHaze/TheEnigmaticCode/README.md

 # TheEnigmaticCode
-This is a collection of my projects that I make \n these are mostly for fun
+This is a collection of my projects that I make

+these are mostly for fun